|Grace Hopper - The Mother of Cobol|

 Grace Hopper was chosen as the personality to embody the aims of Computer Science Education Week and its timing of the second week in December means that it the event always coincides with her birthday.

-An important part of her legacy is that of being a successful woman in an industry dominated by men.
-The Women in Computing conference designed to bring the research and career interests of women in computing to the forefront was established in 1994 helping computing's own amazing Grace to become an icon.
+An important part of Grace Hopper's legacy is that of being a successful woman in an industry dominated by men.
+The Grace Hopper Celebration of Women in Computing Conference is an annual event that is the recognized as as the world's largest gathering of women in Computing.
+Now presented by AnitaB.org and the ACM (Association of Computing Machinery), it was inaugurated by the Anitia Borg Institute in 1994 in order to bring the research and career interests of women in computing to the forefront.